orcfax/docs/docs/orcfax-solution/roadmap.md

 other) to hire in order to continue operating, monitoring, and/or upgrading the Orcfax technical infrastructure, for how long, and for how much.

-Five percent of the fixed 1 billion FACT token supply has been allocated to fund the Orcfax DAO and to seed its long term success.
+Five percent of the fixed 1 billion FACT token supply has been allocated to seed the Orcfax DAO and to ensure its long term success.